slerts/raskle/README.md

 # Raskle

-## An API and analytics project for NHL stats.
+## Backend data processor and REST API for NHL stats

+#### MongoDB cache

-Uses the unofficial and unsupported NHL.com stats endpoints to pipe data into mongoDB collections.
+ * Stores data dumps from the unofficial and unsupported NHL.com stats endpoints that power game center

-Long term goal is to collect enough data to run some machine learning analytics for predictions.
+ * Collections: games, people, teams, divisions, conferences

+#### MySQL db

+  * Data from local cache will be processed and stored in an SQL db

+  * Initial Data Tables: positions, people, conference, division, teams, games, pp_stats, rosters, time_on_ice, plays, shots, missed_shots, blocked_shots, goals, penalties, faceoffs, poss_changes, hits, stoppages

+  * ToDo Tables: rolling stats over each season
+    * ie. what are the totals for each stat prior to each game?

+#### API

+  * Endpoints: conferences, divisions, people, games